DataDog/documentation/content/en/cloudcraft/account-management/enable-sso.md

 With **Strict mode** enabled, all users must log in with SAML SSO.
 Existing username/password or Google Sign In logins are disabled.

-Before enabling this option, please make sure that the SAML SSO login is working properly so that you do not end up locking yourself out.
+Before enabling this option, make sure that the SAML SSO login is working properly so that you don't end up locking yourself out of your account.

 [1]: https://help.cloudcraft.co/article/90-enable-sso-with-azure-ad
 [2]: https://help.cloudcraft.co/article/89-enable-sso-with-okta